 In August 2007, David C. Seaberg, MD, CPE, FACEP, was appointed Dean of the University of Tennessee College of Medicine Chattanooga Campus.
 One month later he appointed Robert C. Fore, EdD, FAHEP CCMEP, as Associate Dean for Academic Affairs and Designated Institutional Official for the Chattanooga Campus to the Accreditation Council for Graduate Medical Education (ACGME).
 Dr. Fore also assumed the role of Associate Dean for Continuing Medical Education (CME) for the statewide system (Memphis, Knoxville, and Chattanooga Campuses).

 In July 2009, Dean Seaberg appointed a new Assistant Dean for Clinical Affairs, Louis R. Lambiase, MD.
 Dr. Lambiase will be actively involved in developing a Faculty Practice Plan.
-In addition to serving as Assistant Dean, Dr. Lambiase was appointed Chief of the Division of Gastroenterology in the Department of Medicine.
-He is the senior member in the Academic Gastroenterology Practice established by Erlanger Health System in 2009.
+In addition to serving as Assistant Dean, Dr. Lambiase was appointed Chief of the Division of Gastroenterology in the Department of Medicine, and is leading an effort to establish a Gastroenterology Fellowship by 2016.
+Dr. Lambiase is the senior member in the Academic Gastroenterology Practice established by Erlanger Health System in 2009.
+As of August 1, 2014, Dr. Lambiase has also been appointed as Interim Chair of the Department of Medicine.

 Dean Seaberg observed, "I am looking forward to further developing the academic medicine linkage between the University of Tennessee, Erlanger, and the Chattanooga community.
 The UT-Erlanger academic medical center not only provides state-of-the-art care for our patients today, but we are conducting cutting edge research, as well as training new physicians for the future care of our patients in East Tennessee."